Van Aert–Van der Poel rivalry: Road

-In the 2021 road race Van Aert was the leader of the Belgian team on homsesoil in Leuven while Remco Evenepoel worked in the leading group.
+In the 2021 road race Van Aert was the leader of the Belgian team on home soil in Leuven while Remco Evenepoel worked in the leading group.
 He could not finish the job however and finished eleventh.
 Van der Poel did not have an ideal preparation after his Tokyo crash during the Cross-country cycling Olympics.
 He finished eight.
 In 2022 Van Aert had to sit back in the main peloton and took fourth place in the bunch sprint while Evenepoel soloed to victory in the leading group.
 Van der Poel had been in prison the night before the race after a hotel incident with some teenage girls and gave up early.

 Before the 2023 race they both were the favourites because the course suited them and they both had a smooth preparation.
 In a war of attrition it was Van der Poel who rode away from the leaders including Van Aert and soloed to victory as Van Aert took the silver medal.